 Samsung took its midrange game to a completely new level with the revamped A series.
 The update for their best-selling device, the Samsung Galaxy A50, was introduced not long after.
-The Samsung Galaxy A51 brings great AMOLED experience and overall reliability to users who don’t want to break the bank.
+The Samsung Galaxy A51 brings a great AMOLED experience and overall reliability to users who don’t want to break the bank.
 Additionally, Samsung promised that this device, unlike the A50, will get 3 major OS updates, which is great.

 However, we can’t turn our heads away from the numerous emerging issues that bother many Samsung Galaxy A51 users.
 For that reason, we made certain to bring all major issues to the table along with the applicable solutions.
 Check them out below.

 Note: All the issues mentioned in this article are individually reported cases, which doesn’t mean any of the problems will occur on other devices.
 If you’re looking to buy this phone, DO NOT consider these problems.

 - Battery draining fast

 - The Galaxy A51 won’t update

 - Brightness issues